- Safety - do not go outside the hotels after dark without a group.

 affordable that I have found in the Convocation area.

-form, they make sure that the shuttle bus runs every half-hour to/from there
+on their registration form, they make sure that the shuttle bus runs every

-to accommodate the many devotees who stay at the Stillwell.
-And the hotel
+half-hour to/from there to accommodate the many devotees who stay at the Stillwell.

 One year I waited too long (until June, I think), and it was too late to get